MicrosoftDocs/appcenter-docs/docs/distribution/uploading.md

 Android Studio places built app bundles in *project-name*/*module-name*/build/outputs/bundle/ and APKs in *project-name*/*module-name*/build/outputs/apk/.

 > [!NOTE]
-> When Android Application Bundle (AAB) is used, App Center generates a universal APK, signs it with a generated signing key, and distributes it to a device.
+> When you distribute Android Application Bundle (AAB), App Center generates a universal APK, signs with a generated signing key, and distributes it to a device.

 ### iOS
 For iOS, you must produce an IPA package for your application.
 For full details of this process, see the official [Apple documentation][apple-ipa].